bytina923/League-of-Legends-Result-Analysis-2024/README.md

 <iframe src="asset/missing_dependency.html" width="800" height="600" frameborder="0"> </iframe>

-Our observed statistic was: 0.9923034634414515
+**Our observed statistic was:** 0.9923034634414515

-Our p-value was: 0.0
+**Our p-value was:** 0.0

 With a p-val below the threshold of 0.01, we **reject the null hypothesis**.
-This indicates that the missingness in the "top_golddiffat15" data is not random across different leagues.
+This indicates that **the missingness in the "top_golddiffat15" data is not random across different leagues**.
 The permutation test results, as visualized in the plot, suggests that the pattern of missing data is associated with certain conditions inherent to the leagues and so we conclude it to be MAR.

 <h2 id = "4"> Hypothesis Testing </h2>